 Senate Bill 2120 and House Bill 2630 will, in combination, significantly reduce the number of new members entering the plan after November 1, 2015.
 While this had a small impact initially on the valuation results, as time goes by, there are potential ramifications of this legislation that will affect on-going plan funding.
 In particular, the current amortization of the UAAL is based on the assumption of increasing payroll.
-The current provision of the new legislation should provide at least as much toward the UAAL as would have been expected otherwise, so we are comfortable with this methodology.
+The current provision of this legislation should provide at least as much toward the UAAL as would have been expected otherwise, so we are comfortable with this methodology.
 We would encourage the Board to study the long-term impact of this legislation.

-The valuation results provide a snapshot view of the System's financial condition on July 1, 2020.
-The unfunded actuarial accrued liability for the System increased by \$593.1 million due to various factors.
-A detailed analysis of the change in the unfunded actuarial accrued liability from July 1, 2019 to July 1, 2020 is shown on page 5.
+The valuation results provide a snapshot view of the System's financial condition on July 1, 2021.
+The unfunded actuarial accrued liability for the System decreased by \$675.8 million due to various factors.
+A detailed analysis of the change in the unfunded actuarial accrued liability from July 1, 2020 to July 1, 2021 is shown on page 5.